musca/koe.github.io/_posts/2015-10-23-midlay-not-overlay.md

 Design exploration of the middle laying image for a shop theme.
-The idea is that a overlay blocks all navigation and the middle laying ones does not.
+The idea is that a overlay blocks navigation and the middle laying one does not.
 <!--more-->

 ![Middlay](https://raw.githubusercontent.com/musca/midlay/master/assets/middlay-v4.gif)